8-meter band: Late 20th century

 In 1988, the Australian Department of Communications granted VK6RO an experimental license for one year to transmit on two spot-frequencies (35.81 MHz and 41.75 MHz) for testing propagation paths, to assay trends of the maximum usable frequency (MUF) between 30 and 50 MHz.

 In March 1993 the European Radiocommunications Office (now ECC) of the CEPT launched Phase II of a Detailed Spectrum Investigation (DSI) covering the frequency range 29.7-960 MHz.
 The results were presented in March 1995.
 Regarding the Amateur Radio Service the DSI Management Team recommended (among other things) that frequencies in the vicinity of 40.68 MHz be considered for amateur propagation beacons.
 A secondary allocation to the amateur service is also appropriate.

 At the same time NTIA published U.S. National Spectrum Requirements: Projections and Trends.
-Future spectrum requirements for the amateur and the amateur-satellite services were contained in responses to the Notice provided by ARRL and AMSAT including narrow spectrum allocations (e.g. five 50 kHz slots) in the 30~50 MHz range.
+Future spectrum requirements for the amateur and the amateur-satellite services were contained in responses to the Notice provided by ARRL and AMSAT including narrow spectrum allocations (e.g. five 50 kHz slots) in the 30-50 MHz range.
 As noted in the report, the requested narrow spectrum allocations for propagation tests need to be studied for compatibility with current users of the frequencies.

 21st Century

+In 2018, Ireland allocated 30–49 MHz (9–7 m), which can be subdivided into 9 m, 8 m, and the prevalent 7 m ranges.
+These subbands or bands provide a useful basis for analyzing propagation characteristics.
 The International Amateur Radio Union (IARU) in Region 1 is currently encouraging member societies to try to obtain propagation beacon permissions at 40 MHz and 60 MHz.
 However any action on a CEPT or ITU allocation is considered premature and explicitly ruled out at this stage.